Josh Wilson (politician): Career

 During his time as Deputy Mayor, Wilson initiated the "Fremantle Forever" campaign which opposed local government amalgamations, worked on economic development and revitalisation, and introduced an Indigenous employment target.
 He initially lost preselection to contest the seat in 2016 to Chris Brown, but he became the candidate when Brown was forced to stand aside after failing to declare spent convictions.

 Wilson was elected to the Australian House of Representatives for the seat of Fremantle in the 2016 federal election with 40.99% of the primary vote, and 57.52% of the two-party-preferred vote.
 On 9 May 2018, Wilson announced his resignation from the House of Representatives following the High Court of Australia ruling that Senator Katy Gallagher was ineligible to contest the 2016 election.
 Like Gallagher, Wilson had failed to renounce his British citizenship before nomination in the 2016 federal election.
 Wilson was re-elected in the subsequent 2018 Fremantle by-election.

+On 29 July 2024, Wilson was sworn in as Assistant Minister for Climate Change and Energy.

+In the 2025 Australian federal election Wilson was narrowly re-elected against a challenge from teal independent candidate Kate Hulett.
+He continued as Assistant Minister for Climate Change and Energy, while also appointed as Assistant Minister for Emergency Management in the second Albanese ministry.